Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Regimes for quantum speed-up

 \subsection{Randomized classical algorithms for Betti number estimation}

-While the previous discussion shows there are cases where quantum algorithms can provide exponential advantages with respect to deterministic classical algorithms for TDA, the question of how randomized classical algorithms perform in this setting is comparably understudied.
-Here we show that, perhaps surprisingly, there exists a randomized classical algorithm that under appropriate assumptions, can compute normalized Betti numbers in the clique dense case using a polynomial number of operations.
-This shows that the sufficient conditions needed for the quantum algorithm to provide an advantage are more subtle than anticipated and that simply having a high-dimensional vector space does not necessarily guarantee a super-polynomial speedup.
+While the previous discussion shows there are cases where quantum algorithms can provide {superpolynomial} advantages with respect to deterministic classical algorithms for TDA, the question of how randomized classical algorithms perform in this setting is comparably understudied.
+There are works studying generalizations of random walk operators corresponding to higher order Laplacians for simplicial complexes \cite{cohen:walk, mukherjee:walk, parzanchevski:walk}.
+These are specific to the combinatorial Laplacian context and while they could lead to more efficient classical approaches, no such result is known at the present.

+Here we show, perhaps surprisingly, that there exists a randomized classical algorithm which can compute normalized Betti numbers in the clique dense case using a polynomial number of operations under appropriate assumptions.
+This shows that the sufficient conditions needed for quantum algorithms to provide an advantage are more subtle than anticipated and that simply having a high-dimensional vector space does not necessarily guarantee a super-polynomial speedup.

 The main idea of our algorithm is to use imaginary-time evolution to create a projector onto the kernel of $\Delta_{k-1}^G ={\partial_{k-1}^{G\dagger}} \partial_{k-1}^G + \partial_{k}^G {\partial_{k}^{G\dagger}}$.
 More specifically, we focus on the Dirac operator $B_G$ and look at simulating its imaginary time dynamics of its square using path integral Monte-Carlo.
-We further simplify this approach by taking $\tilde{B}_G$ to be an analogous operator to $B_G$ except now we use an energy penalty to penalize any configuration that is not a clique or of the correct parity.
+We further simplify this approach by taking $\tilde{B}_G$ to be an analogous operator to $B_G$ except we now use an energy penalty to penalize any configuration that is not a clique or of the correct parity.
 In particular,

-where $P$ as before is the projector onto the states of appropriate Hamming weight and configurations that correspond to a clique and $\gamma_{\min}$ is an upper bound on the spectral gap of $B_G^2$ which coincides with the second smallest eigenvalue of the combinatorial Laplacian.
+where $P$ as before is the projector onto the states of appropriate Hamming weight and configurations that correspond to a clique, and $\gamma_{\min}$ is an upper bound on the spectral gap of $B_G^2$ which coincides with the second smallest eigenvalue of the combinatorial Laplacian.
 Further, it is easy to see that if a vector is in the kernel of $\TBG$ it is also in the kernel of $B_G$.
 Following the same reasoning as before, as $B_G$ is Hermitian so is $\tilde{B}_G$ and thus it has a complete set of orthonormal eigenvectors.
 This implies that any unit vector $\ket{\psi}$ which is supported on $\mathcal{H}_k^G$ can be decomposed as

 where $\ket{\psi_g}$ is the projection of $\ket{\psi}$ onto the kernel of $\TBG$ and $\ket{\psi_b}$ is its orthogonal complement.
 Then